Week 11 To-Do’s

 Attend the lecture to learn about this week’s topics and obtain extra information from this week’s reading list (short articles/videos to read/watch).
 More details are available on the Schedule page.

-Conduct a high-fidelity prototype evaluation
+Create a high-fidelity prototype for your application

 Team meeting and design document